 Where is Hard Water Found?

 When water falls from the sky as rain, sleet or snow, it does not contain calcium and magnesium and is considered soft.
 It picks up these minerals, as well as other contaminants, as it passes over or through the earth.
-Common calcium minerals include chalk, limestone and marble.
-Hard water is found in areas where these minerals are abundant.
+Common calcium minerals include chalk, limestone and marble, which are all composed of calcium carbonate (CaCO3) in differing structures.
+These mineral deposits can be dissolved into the groundwater as ions, and later create scale deposits on your kitchen sink.
+Hard water is found in areas where these calcium-based or bicarbonate minerals are abundant.
 It is estimated that 85% of the United States has hard water.

 Hard water poses no health risks, so it is not regulated by the EPA.
-However, it can wreak havoc on plumbing, household items, skin and hair.
+However, it can wreak havoc on plumbing, household items – even your skin and hair.

 Hard water leaves spots on windows, dishes, cars, glasses, shower doors, toilets, tubs, tiles and fixtures.
 It causes soap to form a curd which is difficult to rinse.
 You might have noticed a white residue on your bathroom fixtures and shower door.
 The curd sticks to your skin, clothes and shower doors resulting in soap scum.
 Since there’s still a layer of soap left behind, your skin can be dry and itchy, exacerbating skin conditions like eczema and acne.
 Your hair can appear dull and lifeless because the soap stays behind.
 Washing clothes in hard water causes the soap curd to get stuck in between the fibers, making them stiff and discolored.